Paneer: History

 Another theory is that the Portuguese may have introduced the technique of "breaking" milk with acid to Bengal in the 17th century.
 Thus, according to this theory, Indian acid-set cheeses such as paneer and chhena were first prepared in Bengal, under Portuguese influence.
+A type of smoked cheese called Bandel cheese was introduced by the Portuguese in Bengal, which is distinct from paneer.

-Preparation
+Nutrition and preparation

 Paneer is prepared by adding food acid, such as lemon juice, vinegar, citric acid or dahi (yogurt), to hot milk to separate the curds from the whey.
 The curds are drained in muslin or cheesecloth and the excess water is pressed out.
 The resulting paneer is dipped in chilled water for 2–3 hours to improve its texture and appearance.
 From this point, the preparation of paneer diverges based on its use and regional tradition.

-In North Indian cuisines, the curds are wrapped in cloth, placed under a heavy weight such as a stone slab for two to three hours, and then cut into cubes for use in curries.
+In north Indian cuisines, the curds are wrapped in cloth, placed under a heavy weight such as a stone slab for two to three hours, and then cut into cubes for use in curries.
 Pressing for a shorter time (approximately 20 minutes) results in a softer, fluffier cheese.

-In Bengali, Odia and other east Indian cuisines, the chhena are beaten or kneaded by hand into a dough-like consistency, heavily salted and hardened to produce paneer (called ponir), which is typically eaten in slices at teatime with biscuits or various types of bread, deep-fried in a light batter or used in cooking.
+In Bengali, Odia and other East Indian cuisines, the chhena are beaten or kneaded by hand into a dough-like consistency, heavily salted and hardened to produce paneer (called ponir), which is typically eaten in slices at teatime with biscuits or various types of bread, deep-fried in a light batter or used in cooking.

 In the area surrounding the city of Surat in Gujarat, surti paneer is made by draining the curds and ripening them in whey for 12 to 36 hours.

 Use in dishes

 Paneer is the most common type of cheese used in traditional cuisines from the Indian subcontinent.
-It is sometimes wrapped in dough and deep-fried or served with either spinach (palak paneer) or peas (mattar paneer).
-Paneer can be sweet, like the shahi paneer, or spicy, like the chilli paneer.
+It is sometimes wrapped in dough and deep-fried or served with either roti(Indian bread).
+Paneer dishes can be sweet, like shahi paneer, or spicy/hot, like chilli paneer.